telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/overview.md

 ## Report Parameter Validation

-When a report enters in the processing stage, its value is validated against its validation properties.
+When a report enters the processing stage, its value is validated against its validation properties.
 If one or more parameters do not have valid values, processing is aborted.
 The following properties are used to validate the supplied parameter’s value:

 * Type
 * AllowNull